cs3110/textbook/_sources/chapters/data/lists.md

 This function says to take the input `lst` and see whether it has the same shape as the empty list.
 If so, return 0.
-Otherwise, if it has the same shape as the list `h::t`, then let `h` be the first element of `lst`, and let `t` be the rest of the elements of `lst`, and return `h + sum t`.
+Otherwise, if it has the same shape as the list `h :: t`, then let `h` be the first element of `lst`, and let `t` be the rest of the elements of `lst`, and return `h + sum t`.
 The choice of variable names here is meant to suggest "head" and "tail" and is a common idiom, but we could use other names if we wanted.
 Another common idiom is:
 ```{code-cell} ocaml
 let rec sum xs =
   match xs with